Pete Doherty: Acting

 Doherty played Octave, the lead role opposite Charlotte Gainsbourg's Brigitte in Confession of a Child of the Century (2012), Sylvie Verheyde's film adaptation of Alfred de Musset's autobiographical novel La Confession d'un enfant du siècle (1836).
 Although the film was screened at the 2012 Cannes Film Festival it suffered an ignominious record as the lowest-grossing film of the year in US box office takings when finally released there three years later.

 Peter Doherty and the Puta Madres

 In November 2016, Jack Jones was announced as lead guitarist in Doherty's new band the Puta Madres, joining Drew McConnell (bass guitar), Miki Beavis (violin), Katia de Vidas (keyboards) and Rafa (drums), who had previously been his touring band.
 Peter Doherty and the Puta Madres played a gig in Argentina, followed by a week of shows in France including two nights for the reopening of the Bataclan.
-They played Kentish Town Forum in London and Albert Hall, Manchester in December 2016 and several dates across Europe in February and March 2017.

 Following European and South American tours and festival appearances, the band recorded their debut studio album in France during the summer of 2018.
 The band played a short tour of the UK in February 2019.

 The self-titled studio album was released on 26 April 2019 and after instore signings the band set off on a UK and European tour.